Teaching and Learning Lab

 Understanding Multimedia

 Multimedia is an umbrella term used in reference to sound, text, images, video, animations and interactive content that can be created and accessed from electronic devices.
 Examples of such devices include computers, MP3 players, tablets and cell phones.
-By using multimedia in the classroom, instructors can invoke the visual (or spacial) style of learning when presenting information.
+By using multimedia in the classroom, instructors can invoke the visual (or spatial) style of learning when presenting information.
 Additionally, instructors can add value to what is learned outside of the classroom and stimulate retention by providing students with access to recorded classes and presentations for further review.

 Resources Available at the Media Lab